ged/hoe-highline/README.md

 		end
 	end

 There is also a 'demo' task in this library's Rakefile that has a few ideas for things you might want to do.
+Running it looks like this:

+	hoe-highline Demo

+	You can prompt for a yes-or-no answer with agree() Know what I mean (nudge, nudge, wink, wink)? [yn] y What's it like?

+	You can ask for input with ask()
+	What could be better than that?
+Nothing!
+	Actually, that was a rhetorical question, but you answered: "Nothing!"

+	You can also ask() for things like passwords with a little configuration Super sekrit password: **********
+	Okay, using your 10-character password for something nefarious...

+	You can also use choose() for building a menu.
+	What editor do you prefer?
+	1. Emacs
+	2. vi
+	3. Textmate
+	4. pico
+	5. RubyMine
+	6. FreeRIDE
+	?
+3
+	Good to know (you picked "Textmate").

+	Or build a complex menu using a block.
+	Announce a new release:
+	1. ruby-talk
+	2. Blog
+	3. Twitter
+	4. Exit
+	?
+2
+	Posting to blog.you.com!
+	1. ruby-talk
+	2. Twitter
+	3. Exit
+	?
+1
+	Sending mail!
+	1. Twitter
+	2. Exit
+	?
+2

+	There is also a list() function for display stuff in a compact list For example, here's a list of the available tasks:
+	.hg/branch                    ChangeLog
+	check_extra_deps              check_manifest
+	clobber                       clobber_docs
+	commit-msg.txt                config_hoe
+	default                       demo
+	deps:list                     doc
+	gem                           generate_key
+	hg:ci                         hg:commit
+	hg:prep_release               hg:pull
+	hg:push_without_confirmation  hg:update
+	newb                          package
+	pkg/hoe-highline-0.0.1.gem    pkg/hoe-highline-0.0.1.tgz
+	pre                           prerelease
+	rcov                          rcov_overlay
+	release_sanity                release_to
+	ridocs

 ## Contributing

 You can check out the current development source with Mercurial via its [Bitbucket project][bitbucket].
 Or if you prefer Git, via [its Github mirror][github].

 After checking out the source, run: